varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 egFcEK+lasdMjNvC9l2Wm+URc4qkjddffrXK/11tSzDD
 -----END RSA PRIVATE KEY-----

 **Public Key** a genereted string trhough a one way algorithm using the private key as a seed.
-Usally the algorithm is called Elliptic Curve Digital Signature Algorithm
+Usually the algorithm is called Elliptic Curve Digital Signature Algorithm

 See axample: https://andersbrownworth.com/blockchain/public-private-keys/keys